 Cons: Doesn’t always locate and track drones, can’t detect autonomous drones, less effective in crowded RF areas, typically short range.

 Photo Credit: Squarehead Technologies

-Usually, a microphone, or microphone array (lots of microphones), which detect the sound made by a drone and calculate a direction.
+Usually, a microphone, or microphone array (lots of microphones), which detects the sound made by a drone and calculates a direction.
 More sets of microphone arrays can be used for rough triangulation.